-- 2025 fully loaded CET1r at 19.97 per cent corresponding to 397bps higher than fully loaded CET1r as of December 2022 - 2025 transitional CET1r at 19.97 per cent corresponding to 329bps higher than transitional CET1r as of December 2022 adverse scenario:
+- 2025 fully loaded CET1r at 19.97 per cent corresponding to 397 bps higher than fully loaded CET1r as of December 2022 - 2025 transitional CET1r at 19.97 per cent corresponding to 329 bps higher than transitional CET1r as of December 2022 adverse scenario:

-- 2025 fully loaded CET1r at 12.51 per cent corresponding to 349bps lower than fully loaded CET1r as of December 2022 - 2025 transitional CET1r at 12.51 per cent, corresponding to 417bps lower than transitional CET1r as of December 2022.
+- 2025 fully loaded CET1r at 12.51 per cent corresponding to 349 bps lower than fully loaded CET1r as of December 2022 - 2025 transitional CET1r at 12.51 per cent, corresponding to 417 bps lower than transitional CET1r as of December 2022.

 In years when there is no EU-wide EBA stress test, the ECB tests significant institutions under its direct supervision against a specific kind of shock.
 These tests are run in cooperation with national supervisory authorities, and the ECB publishes the results on an aggregate basis.
-In 2022 UniCredit participated to the ECB therefore may vary on a quarterly basis over the reporting period.
-The reported leverage ratio requirement (OLRR) includes the 3 per cent minimum equal for all the banks and 0.5 per cent additional buffer for global systemically important bank specific to UniCredit.
-However, according to the Press Release issued by the FSB on 27 November 2023, UniCredit has been removed from the list of global systemically important banks.
+In 2024 UniCredit participated to the ECB stress test on "Cyber resilience", which results are expected to be published during the course of 2024.